clojure-camp/site/resources/clojure_camp_site/sponsorship.md

 ## What is Clojure Camp?

-Clojure Camp is a vibrant gathering place where developers come together to learn, share, and grow their skills Clojure together.
-From those just starting out in programming to seasoned developers new to Clojure, our camp offers an inclusive, supportive, and collaborative environment.
-Here, curious minds connect with experienced mentors and peers, gaining access to the best resources to build a strong, secure foundation for professional success using this powerful language.
+Clojure Camp is an online community; operating on a Discord server.
+Learners join to ask questions, pair with others and attend learning events (like lessons from experienced devs and group programming sessions).
+There are a few events every week and hundreds of members.

 ## Why sponsor Clojure Camp?

+Why sponsor Clojure Camp?
-By sponsoring Clojure Camp, your company demonstrates a commitment to nurturing the future of the Clojure community.
-Your support helps create an environment where talent thrives, making it easier for passionate developers to grow and contribute.
+ - **Support clojure**: demonstrate a commitment to nurturing the future of the Clojure community

-Sponsorship also gives you direct exposure to a highly skilled pool of Clojure developers.
-This unique access can be a powerful advantage for companies looking to recruit and retain top-tier Clojure professionals.
+ - **Meet devs**: get direct exposure to a highly skilled pool of Clojure developers
+ - **Brand recognition**: increase your company's brand exposure in the Clojure community for attracting or retaining talent

 Clojure Camp currently uses funds for:
 - Sponsoring learners to attend conferences